TaiwoForbes/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This file is based on task on C programming language
+This readme is for function nested loops task on ALX